travisddavies/mastodon_cloud_data_miner/twitter-process/README.md

 downsizing_couch.py:
-- the code is from a team member\'92s Assignment 1.
+- the code is from a team member Travis Davies's Assignment 1.

 au.json:
 - the extra json file used for city and state matching is from https://simplemaps.com/data/world-cities